AMPHIBIOUS documentation

 - optionally writes to disk a database of flow snapshots.

-The third program, postproc, runs in parallel on CPUs and prepares for flow visualization and statistics:
+The third program, postproc, runs in parallel on CPUs and prepares flow visualization and statistics:

 - converts snapshots (if available) in VTK;